-Goal #3: Student will be required to prepare a briefing memo that describes the subject under discussion at the event, including any legislation or regulation under
+Goal #3: Student will be required to prepare a briefing memo that describes the subject under discussion at the event, including any legislation or regulation under consideration, the prospects for passage or implementation, and the likely political reaction.

-Goal #4: The two research papers will require both evidence-based research and interviews on a critical subject before the Congress.
+Goal #4: The two research papers will require both evidencebased research and interviews on a critical subject before the Congress.